Skip to main content

 Disconnecting an integration

-• The integration is removed
+• The integration is removed and the connected account is revoked

 Custom MCP servers